 such as:

-Turkey is the right choice to get any medical service.
+Turkey is the right choice for any medical service.
 You can achieve satisfactory results from the best specialists at moderate prices.

 At HayatMed Clinic, our integrated team will provide the best services and achieve the desired results for medical assistance in Istanbul, Turkey.
-We also offer a fully inclusive fee package so that no hidden fees will be.
+We also offer a fully inclusive fee package so that no hidden fees will be charged.

 How Much Does ICL Surgery Cost in Turkey?